Portugal Golden Visa Funds & US Taxes: The PFIC Trap and How to Avoid It

 Default PFIC Tax Treatment ("Excess Distribution Regime")

-Without making an election, U.S. shareholders are subject to the excess distribution regime, which can result in punitive tax treatment:
+Without making an election, U.S. shareholders are subject to the excess distribution regime, which can result in materially adverse default tax treatment:

 - Gains and "excess distributions" are spread over the holding period